 The FBI also has one of the top hostage rescue teams in the world -- the Hostage Rescue Team, a part of the Tactical Support Branch of the Critical Incident Response Group.
 Initially, the HRT was a tactical rescue unit outfitted like a SWAT team.
 Their job was to end a hostage situation with the use of force.
 The Hostage Negotiation Unit was separate, and was supposed to try resolving hostage situations peacefully before the HRT went in.
 An adversarial relationship grew between the two units, culminating in the controversial Ruby Ridge incident.
 In 1992, U.S. Marshalls were in a standoff with a heavily armed family in rural Idaho.
 The FBI went in, but the HRT acted contrary to advice from experienced negotiators and ordered snipers to fire on the family before the negotiators had a chance to end things peacefully.
 Snipers killed the mother of the family [ref].
 In response to this and other incidents, the FBI created the Critical Incident Response Group, which combines the Crisis Negotiation Unit and the HRT into a single group with a single commander.

 Following September 11, 2001, FBI Director Richard Mueller ordered operational and organizational changes to support changes in the FBI's focus: "prevention of terrorist attacks, countering foreign intelligence operations against the U.S., and addressing cybercrime-based attacks and other high-technology crimes" [ref].
 The organization is also working on technological upgrades to meet these changes and provide stronger support to federal, state and local agencies.

-For lots more information on the FBI and related topics, check out the links on the next page.
+For lots more information on the FBI and related topics, check out the links below.